[Moderate revision–posted 1/18/24 (replaces 7/19/22 edition)]

 Due to the intensive nature of a faculty-led program, faculty and students should not have visitors.
 Exceptions to this policy would be Texas Tech University administration (chair, dean, Provost, etc.) who may wish to observe the program.
 Other visitors should not expect to be accommodated during the program.

 a.
-Faculty taking programs to the TTU Center Seville are covered by a Spanish insurance policy.
-Faculty in all other faculty-led programs are covered by HTH Worldwide insurance while leading TTU students on a faculty-led program.
-Additionally, faculty at the TTU Center Seville are required to purchase the International Teacher ID Card (ITIC).
+Faculty taking programs to the TTU Center in Sevilla are covered by a Spanish insurance policy.
+Faculty in all other faculty-led programs are covered by a comprehensive group insurance policy while leading TTU students on a faculty-led program.
+See the Handbook for current information regarding these policies.
+Additionally, faculty at the TTU Center in Sevilla may be required to purchase the International Teacher ID Card (ITIC).

 b.
-All student participants will have health and accident and emergency evacuation and repatriation insurance coverage.
-Students at the TTU Center Seville are covered by a Spanish policy; the cost for the insurance is included in the programs fee.
-All other students participating in TTU faculty led programs are covered by HTH Worldwide insurance.
-Study Abroad staff will enroll the students and bill the student's account for the charge.
+All student participants will have health, accident, emergency evacuation, and repatriation insurance coverage.
+Students at the TTU Center in Sevilla are covered by a Spanish policy; the cost for the insurance is included in the programs' fees.
+All other students participating in TTU faculty-led programs are covered by a comprehensive group insurance policy.
+Study Abroad staff will enroll the students and bill the students' Student Business Services accounts for the charge.
 This coverage will be for the duration of the faculty-led program.
-Additionally, students at the TTU Center Seville are required to purchase the International Student ID Card (ISIC).
+See the Handbook for current information regarding these policies.